Englishson0909/2024spring/Back to basics: how measures of lexical diversity can help discriminate between CEFR levels.md

 4.2 Lemmatization
 two different ways to lemmatize the data.
-1)	the LEMMA as the unit of analysis.
+- The LEMMA as the unit of analysis.
-4)	all inflected forms of verbs, nouns and adjectives are considered to be tokens of the same type.
+- All inflected forms of verbs, nouns and adjectives are considered to be tokens of the same type.
-5)	work, working, works and worked are considered to be tokens of the same type, but worker and workable are different types, because they are constitute a different lemma: they are derived from the root work through the addition of derivational suffixes
+-	work, working, works and worked are considered to be tokens of the same type, but worker and workable are different types, because they are constitute a different lemma: they are derived from the root work through the addition of derivational suffixes
-2)	the WORD FAMILY was chosen as 16 the unit of analysis.
--all inflected forms and the derived forms up to level 3 in Nation and Bauer (1993) are considered to be tokens of the same type.
+-	the WORD FAMILY was chosen as 16 the unit of analysis -all inflected forms and the derived forms up to level 3 in Nation and Bauer (1993) are considered to be tokens of the same type.

-4.3.
-Results
+**4.3.
+Results**

 4.3.1 The effects of lemmatization on the measures of lexical diversity
-1) All measures of lexical diversity reported in this study use types as the basic unit of analysis
+- All measures of lexical diversity reported in this study use types as the basic unit of analysis
-2) When the number of different types is counted on the mor tier, the mean number of types per informant across all CEFR level is 108.72 types (lemma 0)
+- When the number of different types is counted on the mor tier, the mean number of types per informant across all CEFR level is 108.72 types (lemma 0)
-3) The two different lemmatized versions are 108.55 (lemma 1) and 101.56 (lemma 2)
+- The two different lemmatized versions are 108.55 (lemma 1) and 101.56 (lemma 2)
-4) The number of types is higher for the unlemmatized version than for the lemmatized versions, but only the different between lemma 0 and lemma 2 and between lemma 1 and lemma 2 are statistically significant.
-Type account on Lemma 0 and lemma 1 are not significantly different from each other.
+- The number of types is higher for the unlemmatized version than for the lemmatized versions, but only the different between lemma 0 and lemma 2 and between lemma 1 and lemma 2 are statistically significant. - - Type account on Lemma 0 and lemma 1 are not significantly different from each other.
-5) If types are counted on the main tier, the number of types in the lemmatized version is lower.
+- If types are counted on the main tier, the number of types in the lemmatized version is lower.
 The difference between the lemmatized and non-lemmatized versions are not all significant.
-☞ This study used the counts from the main tier in all calculation.
+- This study used the counts from the main tier in all calculation.

 4.3.2 Lemmatization of LD measures and the CEFR levels
-1) For TTR, the overall differences between the scores for the three lemmatization principles are statistically different.
+- For TTR, the overall differences between the scores for the three lemmatization principles are statistically different.
-2) Same true for the Index of Guiraud
+- Same true for the Index of Guiraud
-3) The MTLD is the most powerful one, with an Eta squared values.
+- The MTLD is the most powerful one, with an Eta squared values.
-4) Only MTLD discriminated between the B1, B2, C1, C2.
+- Only MTLD discriminated between the B1, B2, C1, C2.
-5) The scores for D and HD-D only discriminated between the lowest and the highest CEFR levels
+- The scores for D and HD-D only discriminated between the lowest and the highest CEFR levels
-6) Higher Eta squared values for LD measures which did not disambiguate between homographs, which means that making this extra effort was not helpful.
+- Higher Eta squared values for LD measures which did not disambiguate between homographs, which means that making this extra effort was not helpful.

 4.3.3 LD measures as predictors of CEFR scores
-1) The LD measures correlate strongly and significantly with each other.
+- The LD measures correlate strongly and significantly with each other.
- 2) The strongest correlation was found between HD-D and D
+- The strongest correlation was found between HD-D and D
-3) Moderate correlations between the basic LD measures and the Pearson Scores : Out of all LD measures, the types correlate most strongly with the overall scores And with the writing score
+- Moderate correlations between the basic LD measures and the Pearson Scores : Out of all LD measures, the types correlate most strongly with the overall scores And with the writing score
-4)	Guiraud correlates most strongly with the vocabulary score.
+-	Guiraud correlates most strongly with the vocabulary score.
-5)	MTLD correlates most strongly with the Pearson scores: writing score, overall score, and vocabulary score
+-	MTLD correlates most strongly with the Pearson scores: writing score, overall score, and vocabulary score